Quantcast

 interpret a political cartoon which portrays the controversial aspects of the Gilded Age (e.g. Populist reaction to politician and/or tycoons, railroad development, westward expansion, Dawes Act, urban developments)

-1. Analyzing Political Cartoons - Interactive Lesson Plan
+1. Analyzing Political Cartoons - fact sheet

 2. Cartoon Prints, American - more than 500 prints made in America during the eighteenth and nineteenth centuries encompasses several forms of political art